 Revise their work from KS1 on eyes.

-Look at the eyes drawn and painted by famous artists in particular: The Mona Lisa (Leonardo da Vinci); Vermeer’s Girl with a pearl earring (Johannes Vermeer).
+Look at the eyes drawn and painted by famous artists in particular: The Mona Lisa (Leonardo da Vinci); Vermeer’s Girl with a Pearl Earring (Johannes Vermeer).

 Focus on the size, form, shape and positioning of eyes on a head.